halessi/DCF/README.md

-# DCF: Discounted Cash Flows :moneybag:
+# DCF: Discounted Cash Flows

 __I'll be updating this as I continue studying valuation methodologies, and intend to do a comparison of comps/DCF valuations next (to highlight the differences between relative/absolute methodologies).__ If you notice any errors or have any questions/suggestions, please reach out! ***hughalessi@gmail.com***